 Nagatoro has activities such as a traditional japanese boat tour down the river, water sports, hiking, gondala trips and beautiful shrines to visit.
 Not to mention its also considered a prefecture nature park/reserve and is famous for geology.

 How to get there:

 There are many options to get to Nagatoro station.
-One is to start off in Ikebukuro and take the Seibu-ikebukuro like to Chichibu Station.
-Get on the Chichibu line until you reach Nagatoro station.
-However once you reach Chichibu station you will no longer be able to use a Pasmo or Suica, instead you will need to buy a ticket.
-You also have the option to purchase a one day round trip pass for ¥2,500 at Ikebukuro.
+One is to start off in Ikebukuro and take the Seibu-ikebukuro line to Chichibu Station.
+Once you reach Chichibu station you will no longer be able to use a Pasmo or Suica, instead you will need to buy a ticket.
+Get on the Chichibu line until you reach Nagatoro station (You also have the option to purchase a one day round trip pass for ¥2,500 at Ikebukuro).

 Once you get to Nagatoro station, you will see a tourist center directly in front of the station.
 Here you can get information on all the local activities.

 There are three courses you can take: A, B, C. Course A starts at the beginning of the river and ends halfway.
 Course B starts at the middle of the river and ends at the end.
 These two courses are 20 min each and one ticket costs ¥1,600.
 Course C goes through the entirety of the river.
 It takes around 40 min and costs around ¥3,000.